prismworks-ai/prism-mcp-rs/README.md

 **prism-mcp-rs** is a production-grade Rust implementation of the Model Context Protocol (MCP) SDK with enterprise-class features for building secure, scalable MCP servers and clients.

+## Why Prism MCP?

+**The first MCP SDK designed for production AI systems.** While other implementations focus on basic protocol compliance, Prism MCP brings enterprise-grade reliability patterns, zero-downtime operations, and plugin ecosystems that scale.

+**Built for the AI-first world**: Where services need to be fault-tolerant, discoverable, and composable.
+Where hot-swapping capabilities matters more than cold starts.
+Where observability isn't optional—it's survival.

+**From prototype to production in minutes**: Clean APIs that hide complexity, but expose power when you need it.

 ## Core Differentiators

 ### 1. Advanced Resilience Patterns